motycka/programming-in-java/README.md

   - maybe some bad code optimization (memory, thread safety)

-### Lesson 8
-- The SOLID principle
-- Object Oriented Design patterns
-- Inversion of Control (IoC)
-- I/mutability, state and functional programming principles
-- Generics ???
-- Reflection
-- Practice
-- Homework

 ### Lesson 9
-- Introduction to Spring Boot framework (30 min)
-  - Running first Spring Boot application (10 min)
+- The SOLID principle (20 min)
-  - MVC and IoC in Spring Boot (20 min)
+- Object-Oriented Design patterns (20 min)
-- Basic MVC model (90 min)
+- Inversion of Control (IoC) (20 min)
-  - Controller
-  - Service
+- Generics (30 min)

+- I/mutability, state and functional programming principles, Functional Interfaces?
-  - Repository
+- Lambda expressions
-- Testing
+- Optionals?

 - Practice
+  - Generics
+  - IoC
 - Homework

 ### Lesson 10
+- Application Programming Interface (API) (30 min)
+  - What is an API
+  - Types of APIs
+  - How to use an API
-- Design of a REST API (90 min)
+- Design of a REST API (60 min)
   - Resources, methods, parameters
   - Request and response (Serialization)
   - Best practices
+- Reflection (60 min)
+  - What is reflection
+  - How to use reflection
+  - When to use reflection
 - Practice
-- Homework: design an API, we will implement it next lesson
+  - Reflection
+- Homework
+  - Try working with an API (PostMan or similar)

 ## Week 3
 Project: Working on an application

+Introduction to the project
+Split the project into smaller increments

 ### Lesson 11
+- Java Application Development and Frameworks (10 min)
+- Introduction to Spring Boot framework (30 min)
+  - Running first Spring Boot application (10 min)
+  - MVC and IoC in Spring Boot (20 min)
+- Basic MVC model overview (30 min)
+  - Controller
+  - Service
+  - Repository
+- Testing (20 min)
+- Practice
+  - Starting the Spring Boot application
+- Homework
+  - Design REST API for the project

+### Lesson 12
 - Homework review
 - Project work:
   - Implementing REST API
   - Implementing the service layer
   - Testing (60 min)

-### Lesson 12
+### Lesson 13
 - Project work:
   - Connecting to repositories (60 min)
 - Application configuration